If you're wondering how to grow ornamental grasses in your garden, they are an easy way to add excitement to any planting scheme.

 This ornamental grass is a great deciduous option for a sunny border, combining easily with many perennials and adding movement with its swaying flowerhead that appear from June right through to September.

 They can grow up to 2ft (60cm), and spread 1ft (30cm) so are the perfect choice for creating privacy and seclusion for each zone.

 4. Edge a path with ornamental grasses

-Not only do they add charm and character to your garden landscaping, ornamental grasses are extremely practical too, separating weeds from flower beds and mulch from lawns.
-As well as providing a clean line for extra-efficient mowing and trimming.
+Not only do they add charm and character to your backyard landscaping, ornamental grasses are extremely practical too, separating weeds from flower beds and mulch from lawns.
+They also provide a clean line for extra-efficient mowing and trimming.